Or, how the dishonesty of ancestors turned me into a skeptic

 It seems that some people never got that memo about telling the truth, and today, I present Exhibit A:

 Gabriella was a puzzle to me, and no one in my family seemed to know anything about her, either.
-The youngest child of Melcena Irvine and George P. O’Neill, she was born in Mount Vernon, Knox County, Ohio, in 1849 .
+The youngest child of Melcena Irvine and George P. O’Neill, she was born in Mount Vernon, Ohio, in 1849 .
 That part was easy.
-After that, things got…weird.
+But after that, things got…weird.

-Fortunately, the Irvine Clan website offered some answers.
-There, a description of George planted the first seeds of skepticism.
+The Irvine Clan website offered some answers, but it also planted the first seeds of skepticism .
 According to Adrian Irvine, George O’Neill:

 “…came from Ireland as a boy and was possess [sic] of an irritable disposition, was quarrelsome and short tempered.
 He studied law at Kenyon College, wore a queue and was thoroughly improvident.
-Deserted his wife and 5 children when he returned to Ireland.”
+Deserted his wife and 5 children when he returned to Ireland.”– Adrian Irvine

 There was the first lie, but it was not surprising.
 Gabriella’s mother was not a widow, but a single mother struggling to support her family.
 At the time, separation and divorce were scandalous, so Melcena may have created her tale of widowhood to protect her family.